 “CBC Radio One is limited to the Ottawa feed on HomePod.
 CBC Music is not officially supported on HomePod either.
 All a work in progress and changing constantly.
 We are continually working on improvements and upgrades on all digital platforms.”

 There is a lot more CBC content Siri on HomePod can access besides Ottawa Radio One (see below).
 But since that message, CBC had stopped responding to emails or tweets on the subject until, quite unexpectedly, an email arrived July 11, 2022, which stated in part:

 “This is a known issue which we are currently investigating.
-Please read the following CBC Help Centre article referring to this issue: NEW Issues connection to CBC Radio networks on internet devices [apparently updated around the end of June 2022].
+Please read the following CBC Help Centre article referring to this issue: NEW Issues connection to CBC Radio networks on internet devices [apparently updated in early 2023, though it doesn’t appear there were changes].
 We do apologize for any inconvenience.”